SapphireFang1998/Technical-Task-for-Machine-Learning-Intern-Position-Accelx/README.md

 The dataset used for training and evaluation is "Cats-vs-Dogs Datasett" available on Kaggle.
 You can find the dataset <a href="https://www.kaggle.com/datasets/shaunthesheep/microsoft-catsvsdogs-dataset">here</a>.

+## Conversion and Cleanup of Dataset
+In the dataset, there are some redundant and corrupt files.
+To avoid these, I have converted all Images to a consistent format.
+This ensures:

+* The image is a valid JPEG
+* It uses RGB (3 channels), which TensorFlow expects
+* Any format issues (e.g., .png with alpha, .bmp, or weird headers) are corrected
+* Removes subtle corruption or unsupported formats

 ## Proposed Methodology
 Here, I have used 4 convolutional block.
 In each block, there are 2 Conv2D layer, 2 BatchNormalization layer, 2 MaxPooling2D Layer and one Dropout layer.
 After using Flatten layer to converts the multidimensional feature maps into a 1D vector to make it suitable for dense layers, there are 2 Dense, BatchNormalization, and Dropout layers each.
 Lastly, a dense layer used to activate softmax activation function which assigns probabilities and classifies the input data into 2 classes.